devitocodes/devito/fast/README.md

 Each benchmark has a `name`, and it's devito definition is stored in `name.py`.

-All intermediate files discussed in this section are valid `make` targets, to enable partial compialtion and result inspection.
+All intermediate files discussed in this section are valid `make` targets, to enable partial compilation and result inspection.

 Running this file with `-xdsl` will generate all the stencil source files and input data.
 The initial data will be stored in `<name>.input.data`, the stencil source in `<name>.main.mlir` and the "driver" file containing the main and timers in `<name>.mlir`.